csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

 I remain convinced that the typical developer doesn’t know enough about business analysis, and the typical business analyst doesn’t know enough about development, to fully reconcile the two sides of the coin.
-Deeper and more balanced, long-term discussions need to be had from both parties, because the lock-in (and its ongoing cost) is very real, and today’s shiny will soon become tomorrow’s millstone.
+Deeper, and more balanced, long-term discussions need to be had from both parties, because the lock-in (and its ongoing cost) is very real, and today’s shiny will soon become tomorrow’s millstone.